 This course is an exploration of the purposes of criminal law, the problems of crime in a free society, elements of a crime, criminal liability and responsibility, defenses available to the criminal defendant, and punishments for criminal acts.
-The substance of the
+The substance of the eight Part I UCR crimes is discussed in detail.

-Prerequisite: CJS 101, and placement in +ENG 101 Offered: Spring
+Prerequisite: CJS\ 101, and placement in +ENG\ 101

-CJS 213: EVIDENCE & CRIMINAL PROCEDURE
+CJS\ 213: EVIDENCE & CRIMINAL PROCEDURE